-Join Jim LaPier for an in-depth discussion in this video File-type basics, part of Up and Running with AutoCAD for Mac.
+Join Jim LaPier for an in-depth discussion in this video File-type basics, part of Learning AutoCAD for Mac.

 …AutoCAD for Mac uses the same file format as the…Windows version, which is a .dwg file, or drawing file.…While the extension itself has not changed in years, there…are versions of .dwgs which you should be aware of.…With AutoCAD, you can always open backward, but not always forward.…So, if you have the latest version of AutoCAD for Mac,…like 2014, you should be able to open any .dwg file…saved in any year by any other AutoCAD…product, whether it was version 2011 or 2001.…